 Sort out the paperwork

-Try to get on with it as fast as possible, not reading the letters at this point – don’t pull a face if a glance shows it’s not good news… It’s pretty easy and non-threatening, so pass your friend a pile and try to get them involved.
+Try to get on with it as fast as possible, don’t read the letters at this point.
+Don’t pull a face if a glance shows it’s not good news… Keep it easy and non-threatening, pass your friend some envelopes and try to get them involved.

-- put each letter into one of the following piles:
+Then put each letter into piles: